Religion in Kazakhstan: Religious history

 Church of the East and its largest extent during the Middle Ages.

 The country has historically hosted a wide variety of ethnic groups with varying religions.
 The foundation of an independent republic, following the disintegration of the USSR, has launched a great deal of changes in every aspect of people's lives.
 Religiosity of the population, as an essential part of any cultural identity, has undergone dynamic transformations as well.

 Baptist Churches are often raided.
 This is due to the church members gathering without registering themselves, a requirement of the country.
 Anyone who does not register risk being raided by the police.
 However not only those that violate the law are treated harshly.

 On May 2, 2017, a court in the capital of Astana, Kazakhstan, sentenced a 61-year-old man to a five-year prison sentence for performing Bible education work.
 Teymur Akhmedov, is a member of Jehovah's Witnesses.
 The court called his preaching and teaching efforts “inciting religious discord” and “advocating [religious] superiority.”
 In addition, the judge also imposed a three-year ban on Mr. Akhmedov’s participation in Bible education activities.
 Mr Akhmedov's medical issues were not considered, as he requires treatment for a bleeding tumor and has been denied the medical attention that he requires.

 After decades of suppressed culture, the people were feeling a great need to exhibit their ethnic identity - in part through religion.
 Quantitative research shows that for the first years after the establishment of the new laws, waiving any restrictions on religious beliefs and proclaiming full freedom of confessions, the country experienced a huge spike in religious activity of its citizens.
 Hundreds of mosques, synagogues, churches, and other religious structures were built in a matter of years.
 All represented religions benefited from increased number of members and facilities.
 Many confessions that were absent before independence made their way into the country, appealing to hundreds of people.
 The government supported this activity, and has done its best to provide equality among all religious organizations and their followers.
 In the late 1990s, however, a slight decline in religiosity occurred.
 The draft religion law being considered in June 2008 has raised international concern over whether there is an intention to meet general standards of freedom of religion and human rights.

-Faiths

 Islam

 Astana Grand Mosque, the largest mosque in Central Asia.

 Islam is the most commonly practiced religion in Kazakhstan; it was introduced to the region during the 9th century.
 Traditionally ethnic Kazakhs are Muslims who mainly follow the Hanafi school.

 Kazakhs including other ethnic groups of Muslim background make up over 90 per cent of all Muslims.
 The southern region of the country has the highest concentration of self-identified practicing Muslims.